Plumsail/forms-docs/SharePoint/how-to/list-or-library-export.rst

 .. |pic6| image:: ../images/how-to/list-or-library-export/ComposeAppend.png
    :alt: Compose and append to array

 After getting all the items to the Array, it's now possible to use them in our own actions.
-In this example, we're using two actions from Plumsail Documents.
+In this example, we're using two actions from |Plumsail Documents|.

+.. |Plumsail Documents| raw:: html

+   <a href="https://plumsail.com/documents/" target="_blank">Plumsail Documents</a>

-We'll use Create HTML from Template:
+We'll use |Create HTML from Template|:

+.. |Create HTML from Template| raw:: html

+   <a href="https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#create-html-from-template" target="_blank">Create HTML from Template</a>

 |pic7|

 .. |pic7| image:: ../images/how-to/list-or-library-export/htmlTemplate.png
    :alt: Create HTML from Template

-And then Convert HTML to PDF:
+And then |Convert HTML to PDF|:

+.. |Convert HTML to PDF| raw:: html

+   <a href="https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#convert-html-to-pdf" target="_blank">Convert HTML to PDF</a>

 |pic8|